Last Updated on 2025-11-12 by Claudia Bastos

 Broas Castelares are quite different Christmas desserts from the above.
 They aren’t deep-fried and use uncommon ingredients in Portuguese desserts.

-That being said, Broas Castelares is made with a puree of sweet potatoes, wheat, maize, and almond flour, and the usual suspects’ eggs, sugar, and lemon zest.
+That being said, Broas Castelares is made with a puree of sweet potatoes, wheat, and maize, along with almond flour and the usual suspects —eggs, sugar, and lemon zest.
 Some recipes have grated coconut.
-They cooked in the oven covered in egg yolk until golden.
+They cooked in the oven, covered in egg yolk, until golden.

 They are a traditional Christmas dessert in the South of Portugal, and you definitely should try them.